Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 * Optional: Solder the 4-pin header to the JP1 pads of the board.
 * If you use Windows, install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
-* Connect the ST-LINK V2 device to the JP1 pads.
-If the JP1 pads are labeled, follow their labels.
+* Connect the ST-LINK V2 device to the four pads next to the button cells.
+If the pads are labeled, follow their labels.
 If they are unlabeled, the pins are, from left to right:
   * +3.3V
   * SWDIO
   * SWCLK